Charlotteis/notes/javacript/react/react.md

 ```

 - `propTypes` can only be used in Development due to performance reasons,
-  so we definitely still need to do our own client side validation (?)
+  so we definitely still need to do our own client side validation
+- Set default props with `getDefaultProps()`
+- Complex objects set in default props are shared, not copied, accross
+  component instances

 ## React Router